 We also have several professional offices (doctors, dentist, attorneys), real estate brokers, antique shops, and art galleries.
 Old Saybrook is an ideal place for walking and bicycling.
 Route 154 is particularly picturesque as it winds its way along our coastline.
 We have two lighthouses and many lovely homes that date back to the 17th and 18th centuries.
 We have an active historical society, a hard-working Chamber of Commerce and an enthusiastic Business-Merchants Association.
 These, along with many other civic-minded organizations and individuals, take great pride in making our community the lovely place that it is.

 Old Saybrook is governed by a three member Board of Selectmen, seven-member Board of Finance, and the legislative body at Town Meeting.
 We have two senatorial voting districts with the 20th Senatorial District being Voting District 1 and the 33rd Senatorial District as Voting District 2.
-We currently enjoy a mill rate of 13.8 based upon an assessment ratio of 70%, which is the second lowest mill rate in the State of Connecticut.
-Property, at present, consists of 4,899 dwellings, 477 condominiums and 11,935 motor vehicles.

 Our houses of worship include The Assembly of God, Trinity Baptist, Grace Baptist, First Church of Christ - Scientist, First Church of Christ - Congregational, Grace Episcopal, Full Gospel, St. Paul's Evangelical Lutheran, Presbyterian of Southern New England, St. John's Roman Catholic and Congregation Beth Shalom.

 Each year, we have a Memorial Day parade.
-Every summer, under the auspices of the Chamber of Commerce, we have an Arts & Craft show, a Taste-of-Saybrook fest, a boat show, Summer Pops Concert and Fireworks, and sidewalk sales.
+Every summer, under the auspices of the Chamber of Commerce, we have an Arts & Craft show, a Taste-of-Saybrook fest, a Summer Pops Concert and Fireworks, and sidewalk sales.
 We also have early evening outdoor concerts on the Town Green once a week in the summer.
 During the holidays, there is a Christmas Stroll along Main Street and the annual Torchlight Muster and Carol Sing.

 The Town has worked hard to maintain its small town atmosphere by controlling growth and providing for open space.
 We have worked hard to revitalize Main Street and renovate our public buildings such as our library, firehouse and town hall to provide services ensuring quality of life for all of our citizens.

-We hope you enjoy your visit to these Web pages and will support the sponsoring businesses with your patronage.
 Old Saybrook is one of the most beautiful towns in New England.
 Please come to visit us in person.
 You are welcome in Old Saybrook, where the Connecticut River meets Long Island Sound.

 Carl P. Fortuna, First Selectman